 According to data from the Financial Conduct Authority (FCA), around 2.6 million people have bought cryptocurrency in the UK.
 That’s almost 4% of the adult population — a statistic which firmly places Britain as one of the top 10 most crypto-friendly countries in the world.

-Bitcoin is known as ‘the king of cryptocurrencies’ — and for good reason.
+Bitcoin is known as "the king of cryptocurrencies" — and for good reason.
 Ever since it was launched by the mysterious Satoshi Nakamoto in 2009, it’s retained its crown as the world’s most popular cryptocurrency.
-This means it’s the top choice for cryptocurrency investors in the UK.
+This means Bitcoin is the top choice for cryptocurrency investors in the UK.

-At the time of writing, Bitcoin has a market capitalisation of $302,165,391,228 and a price of $16,299.
+At the time of writing, Bitcoin has a market capitalisation of $1 trillion and a price of over $55,000.
 Each Bitcoin token is created via a process known as mining — the term used to describe the way in which traders can add transactions to the blockchain.
 This works using a proof-of-work algorithm.
 Before a new Bitcoin can be created, a trader needs to solve a computational puzzle to verify each transaction.
 If they solve it correctly, they receive a certain number of Bitcoin as a reward.

 But mining isn’t the only way to obtain Bitcoin in the UK.
 You can simply buy Bitcoin with fiat money (GBP) on cryptocurrency exchanges such as the multi-asset brokerage eToro.
 You can even earn Bitcoin by playing certain video games!